-At the beginning of September, around 20 of us from Swansea, Carmarthenshire, Powys and Cardiff come together to visit the site of Cardiff Salad Garden, a project which has been set up by dream team Sophie Durnan and Fissha Teklom.
+At the beginning of September 2017, around 20 of us from Swansea, Carmarthenshire, Powys and Cardiff came together to visit the site of Cardiff Salad Garden, a project which has been set up by dream team Sophie Durnan and Fissha Teklom.

-Fissha first spoke to us of their hopes for Cardiff Salad Garden during one of our Community Camps at the Eden Project in February of this year.
+Fissha first spoke to us of their hopes for Cardiff Salad Garden during one of our Community Camps at the Eden Project in February 2017.
 Since then they have been given some land and a greenhouse in central Bute Park by Cardiff Council and their project has grown alongside the salad.

 Cardiff Salad Garden is a not-for-profit social enterprise growing and selling fresh cut salad leaves.
 They grow a range of mixed baby leaf salads all year round for continuous harvesting, which are high quality, unique and picked to order for restaurants in Cardiff to purchase.